Economy of Zambia

-Zambia is a developing country, and it achieved middle-income status in 2011.
-Through the first decade of the 21st century, the economy of Zambia was one of the fastest-growing economies in Africa, and its capital, Lusaka, the fastest-growing city in the Southern African Development Community (SADC).
+Zambia has an emerging economy.
+It is a developing country, and it achieved middle-income status in 2011.
+Through the first decade of the 21st century, the Zambian economy was one of the fastest-growing economies in Africa, and its capital, Lusaka, the fastest-growing city in the Southern African Development Community (SADC).
 Zambia's economic performance has stalled in recent years due to declining copper prices, significant fiscal deficits, and energy shortages.
 The economy has been reliant on mineral extraction since the 1920s, in particular copper.

 Upon achieving independence, Zambia had a higher GDP per capita than almost all sub-Saharan African countries.
 Over the subsequent decades, Zambia's economy contracted, in part due to declining copper prices.
 Since the 2000s, Zambia's economy has been growing.
 As of 2019, Zambia's GDP per capita (current international dollars) stands at $1,305.00.

 Zambia is one of Sub-Saharan Africa's most urbanized countries.
 About one-half of the country's 16 million people are concentrated in a few urban zones strung along the major transportation corridors, while rural areas are under-populated.
 Copper and cobalt are among Zambia's main exports, while non-traditional exports include cotton, coffee, fresh flowers, burley tobacco, gemstones and maize (corn).
 Zambia is eligible to export duty-free goods to the United States under the African Growth and Opportunity Act (AGOA); the Act allows eligible countries from sub-Saharan Africa to export over 6,400 goods to the United States.

 Copper output has increased steadily since 2004, due to higher copper prices and the opening of new mines.
 The maize harvest was again good in 2005, helping boost GDP and agricultural exports.
 Cooperation continues with international bodies on programs to reduce poverty, including a new lending arrangement with the IMF in the second quarter of 2004.